MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/DataLakeStorage.md

 ## Limitations

+### Subfolder or file not supported in Power Query Online

 Currently, in Power Query Online, the Azure Data Lake Storage Gen2 connector only supports paths with container, and not subfolder or file.
 For example, https://\<_accountname_>.dfs.core.windows.net/\<_container_> will work, while https://\<_accountname_>.dfs.core.windows.net/\<_container_>/\<_filename_> or https://\<_accountname_>.dfs.core.windows.net/\<_container_>/\<_subfolder_> will fail.

+### Refresh authentication

 Microsoft doesn't support dataflow or dataset refresh using OAuth2 authentication when the Azure Data Lake Storage Gen2 (ADLS) account is in a different tenant.
 This limitation only applies to ADLS when the authentication method is OAuth2, that is, when you attempt to connect to a cross-tenant ADLS using an Azure AD account.
 In this case, we recommend that you use a different authentication method that isn't OAuth2/AAD, such as the Key authentication method.

+### Proxy and firewall requirements

+When you create a dataflow using gateway, you might need to change some of your proxy settings or firewall openings to successfully connect to your Azure data lake.
+If a dataflow fails with a gateway-bound refresh, it might be due to a firewall or proxy issue on the gateway to the Azure storage endpoints.

+If you're using a proxy with your gateway, you might need to configure the Microsoft.Mashup.Container.NetFX45.exe.config file in the on-premises data gateway.
+More information: [Configure proxy settings for the on-premises data gateway](/data-integration/gateway/service-gateway-proxy).

+To enable connectivity from your network to the Azure data lake, you might need to enable list specific IP addresses.
+For example, if your network has any firewall rules in place that might block these attempts, you'll need to unblock the outbound network connections for your Azure data lake.
+To enable list the required outbound addresses, use the **AzureDataLake** service tag.
+More information: [Virtual network service tags](/azure/virtual-network/service-tags-overview)

+Dataflows also support the "Bring Your Own" data lake option, which means you create your own data lake, manage your permissions, and you explicitly connect it to your dataflow.
+In this case, when you're connecting to your development or production environment using an Organizational account, you must enable one of the following roles for the storage account: Blob Data Reader, Blob Data Contributor, or Blob Data Owner.

 ## See also